-While the Medical and Dental facilities aboard MCRD San Diego generally restrict clients to on-board active duty service members and recruits, Naval Medical Center, San Diego, serves the greater San Diego active duty population and also provides service to certain dependents.
+While the medical and dental facilities aboard Marine Corps Recruit Depot San Diego generally restrict clients to on-board active-duty service members and recruits, Naval Medical Center San Diego serves the greater San Diego active-duty population and also provides service to certain dependents.

-Access to emergency medical treatment, dental care, and pharmacy facilities aboard MCRD San Diego is restricted to assigned Depot personnel and recruits.
-The nearest non-military medical treatment facility (with ER) is the UCSD Medical Center-Hillcrest (619-543-6222), approximately two miles from the Depot.
+Access to emergency medical treatment, dental care and pharmacy facilities aboard MCRD San Diego is restricted to assigned MCRD personnel and recruits.
+The nearest non-military medical treatment facility with an emergency room is the University of California San Diego Medical Center-Hillcrest, approximately two miles from the MCRD.
+You can reach the medical center by calling 619-543-6222.
 Several retail pharmacies are located within a one-mile radius of MCRD.

-Located on Florida Canyon Drive, adjacent to Balboa Park, Naval Medical Center, San Diego, is the largest and most technologically advanced military medical treatment facility in the world.
+Located on Florida Canyon Drive and adjacent to Balboa Park, Naval Medical Center San Diego is the largest and most technologically advanced military medical treatment facility in the world.

-Nicknamed the "Starship" of Navy Medicine, the hospital has played a vital role in the history of San Diego for more than 70 years.
-From the original tent dispensary established in 1917 to the high-tech, ultra-modern facility of the 1990's, the mission has remained constant -- to provide the finest medical care available.
+Nicknamed the starship of Navy medicine, the hospital has played a vital role in the history of San Diego for more than 70 years.
+From the original tent dispensary established in 1917 to the high-tech, ultra-modern facility of the 1990s, the mission to provide the finest medical care available has remained constant.

-There are almost half a million people in San Diego County eligible to receive care at the Naval Medical Center.
-This care is provided by a military staff of about 3,000 and approximately 1,200 civilians.
-A leader in the medical field, the hospital is a major teaching center, and also operates a network of clinics located at area military installations.
-Through these clinics, emergency and ambulatory care is provided to the active duty populations of all San Diego based ship and shore commands.
+There are almost a half of million people in San Diego County eligible to receive care at the Naval Medical Center.
+This care is provided by a military staff of about 3,000 and a civilian staff of approximately 1,200.
+A leader in the medical field, the hospital is a major teaching center and also operates a network of clinics located at area military installations.
+Through these clinics, emergency and ambulatory care is provided to the active-duty populations of all San Diego-based ship and shore commands.

-The Branch Medical Clinic, located at the Naval Training Center, 2650 Stockton Road, Building 624, provides medical care for active duty members and TRICARE eligible patients.
+The Branch Medical Clinic, located at the Naval Training Center at 2650 Stockton Road in Building 624, provides medical care for active-duty members and TRICARE eligible patients.

-The Naval Dental Clinic, located at the Naval Medical Center, Building 1, 2nd Floor provides treatment for active duty members only.
+The Naval Dental Clinic, located at the Naval Medical Center on the second floor in Building 1, provides treatment for active-duty members only.